charlc89/Rosetta/README.md

 # Rosetta
+Rosetta is a computational protein engineering tool
 # Protein Engineering
-This repository is created for a record of Rosetta programming.
+This repository is created as a record of Rosetta programming.